PROGRESS

 • Percentage alien vegetation: 50%

-• Trees planted: Henkel's Yellowwood, Quinine, Forest Elder, Pompon, Cape Fig, Waterberry
+• Trees planted: Henkel's Yellowwood, Forest Elder, Pompon, Cape Fig, Waterberry, Real Yellowwood, Searsia Chirendensis, Quinine, White Ironwood, Tree Fuchsia, Forest Cabbage

 • Understorey species planted: Grasses, Plectranthus, Arum lily